architect's palette 2"x12" blueprint sample

 what types and levels of variation and imperfections should i expect?

 architect’s palette tiles will show some slight textural variation as well as low color variation in their glaze from tile to tile. medium variation in size from tile to tile is also to be expected.

 due to the variation in this tile, it is very important to blend the tiles from all boxes once they arrive and place them in their installation area to ensure you have the layout you want before installing. do not install without blending tiles from all boxes. all tiles will exhibit some percentage of variation from lot to lot.

 architect's palette tiles are rated 'level 1 low' for color variation, and 'level 2 slight' for texture variation, 'level 2 medium' for size variation as outlined in our tile variation guide.

 what's crazing, and should this be expected with architect's palette tiles?

-Architect’s Palette tiles are made by hand and will show visible crazing.
-Crazing refers to the hairline cracks which may occur in the glaze surface of brick after firing and is common in handcrafted tile.
-Cutting Architect’s Palette tiles with a wet saw can enhance the crazed finish of the glaze.
-This happens because the slurry, created from the tile dust mixed with water, settles into the cracks on the surface of the glaze.
-To avoid enhancing the crazed finish, we recommend dry cutting the tile.
+architect’s palette tiles are made by hand and will show visible crazing. crazing refers to the hairline cracks which may occur in the glaze surface of tile after firing and is common in handcrafted tile. cutting architect’s palette tiles with a wet saw can enhance the crazed finish of the glaze. this happens because the slurry, created from the tile dust mixed with water, settles into the cracks on the surface of the glaze. to avoid enhancing the crazed finish, we recommend dry cutting the tile.

 why do you suggest i order at least 15% more than my measurements?

-Disclaimer: Please note all dimensions are nominal and can vary plus or minus 1/4 inch.
+disclaimer: please note all dimensions are nominal. additionally, dimensions between tiles can vary +/- 1/4 inch.

 interior floor, interior wall, exterior wall, shower wall, shower floor, residential low traffic, backsplash, kitchen, fireplace surround.
 Over time the tile can develop a crackled patina.
 Limit all exterior usage to locations not affected by freeze thaw.